The Kiek in de Kök Fortifications Museum consists of four medieval defence towers and underground passages:

-The museum has three sections that are accessible to the public and can be visited either in combination or separately.
+The museum has three sections that can be visited either in combination or separately (ticket info).

 The top floor of the tower offers magnificent scenic views to the Old Town and city centre.